hakkuri01/nokizaru/README.md

 - **Concurrency model:** Nokizaru favors bounded concurrency (worker pools / thread queues) with strict per-task timeouts.
 This prevents a single flaky provider or endpoint from stalling the entire scan.
 - **Reusable networking:** A shared HTTP client (keep-alive / connection reuse) is used where possible to reduce handshake overhead across modules.
-- **Error UX:** Provider failures are reported cleanly and consistently (FinalRecon-style), but Nokizaru also aims to make errors more actionable and less noisy.
+- **Error UX:** Provider failures are reported cleanly and consistently, but Nokizaru also aims to make errors more actionable and less noisy.
 - **Performance consistency:** Timeouts and budgets are designed to produce consistent runtimes between executions, rather than “sometimes fast, sometimes stuck.”

 ## Configuration